RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 # Linux, Commandline, and Scripting

 The following notes assume that you are all set up to use your accounts on the CLASSE Linux systems.

-You know how to use `ssh` to access those machines, and you might know enough commands to find your way around, depending on your level of familiarity with these systems.
+- You know how to use `ssh` to access `lnx201`; or
+- You know how to launch a terminal from CLASSE JupyterLab instance.

+Depending on your level of familiarity with the system, you might know enough commands to find your way around.

-But it probably is not a good idea to assume that you know your way around, so let us see what you might need to know to be a fairly effective user of the systems.
+But it probably is not a good idea to assume that you know your way around, so let us see what you might need to know to in order to become a proficient user of the systems.

 ## Some words about Linux